zhaozhaoma/PIDReg/readme.md

 ## Citation

-If you utilize PIDReg in your work, we would appreciate your citation of the following paper 📃:
+If you utilize PIDReg in your work, we would appreciate your citation of the following paper📃:

 ```
 @article{,